eggnaut/euclid/docs/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/eggnaut/euclid?style=for-the-badge) ![GitHub top language](https://img.shields.io/github/languages/top/eggnaut/euclid?logo=Python&logoColor=yellow&style=for-the-badge)

 ![GitHub last commit](https://img.shields.io/github/last-commit/eggnaut/euclid?style=for-the-badge) ![GitHub contributors](https://img.shields.io/github/contributors/eggnaut/euclid?style=for-the-badge)

-## Archive Notice:
-`euclid` will stop recieving major updates as of March 4, 2023.
-Minor changes and fixes may be made, but no guarentees.
-New features will not be added and euclid will not be tested further.
-Use at your own risk.
-The project may not function properly with newer versions of Python.

 ## Features:
 Automatically generates quadratic equations given endpoints and number of equations.
 The endpoints are used to determine the range of _a_, _b_, and _c_ (in a quadratic equation).